Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

     Library                            Package Version
     ------------                       ---------------
-    librssl.a                          eta3.10.0.L2
+    librssl.a                          eta3.10.1.L1
-    librsslVA.a                        eta3.10.0.L2
+    librsslVA.a                        eta3.10.1.L1
-    librsslVACache.a                   eta3.10.0.L2
+    librsslVACache.a                   eta3.10.1.L1
-    libansi.lib                        eta3.10.0.L2
+    libansi.lib                        eta3.10.1.L1
-    libdacs.lib                        eta3.10.0.L2
+    libdacs.lib                        eta3.10.1.L1

 ##### Shared Library Manifest

     Library                            Binary Version                  Package Version
     -------------                      --------------                  ----------------
-    librssl.so.3.10.0.1                 librssl.so.30                   eta3.10.0.L2
+    librssl.so.3.10.1.0                 librssl.so.30                   eta3.10.1.L1
-    librsslVA.so.3.10.0.1               librsslVA.so.28                 eta3.10.0.L2
+    librsslVA.so.3.10.1.0               librsslVA.so.28                 eta3.10.1.L1
-    librsslJsonConverter.so.3.10.0.1    librsslJsonConverter.so.2       eta3.10.0.L2
+    librsslJsonConverter.so.3.10.1.0    librsslJsonConverter.so.2       eta3.10.1.L1

-    librsslVACache.so.3.10.0.1          librsslVACache.so.4             eta3.10.0.L2
+    librsslVACache.so.3.10.1.0          librsslVACache.so.4             eta3.10.1.L1
-    librsslRelMcast.so.3.10.0.1         librsslRelMcast.so.3            eta3.10.0.L2
+    librsslRelMcast.so.3.10.1.0         librsslRelMcast.so.3            eta3.10.1.L1

 # ETA C-Edition Issues and Workarounds

-- Non-Interactive Provider with Multicast to ADH Packet Loss Under heavy throughput situations, the ADH may drop packets due to its inbound queue filling up.
+- Non-Interactive Provider with Multicast to ADH scenario may show packet loss under heavy throughput situations: the ADH may drop packets due to its inbound queue filling up.
 For more information on diagnosing and troubleshooting this potential problem, see the ADH 2.4 or later release notes and documentation.

 - The Reliable Multicast connection type makes use of SIGUSR1.
 If an application also handles or uses this signal, it may impact the functionality of this connection type.

 - The Watchlist accepts batch requests, however batch requests are not made on the wire to the provider.
-This will be addressed in a future release.

 - When using watchlist, if the application sets msgKey.serviceId in an RsslRequestMsg, any recovery for the stream will be made to services with the same Service ID.
 This may change in the future.
 Applications that connect to multiple different providers should consider using the pServiceName option when calling rsslReactorSubmitMsg to request items.